johnphan96/commercecraft-app/README.md

 To run the application:

-1. Start terminal > cd frontend
+1. Start terminal
-2. npm start > starts React application
+2. npm start > starts Express backend
-3. In a separate terminal > npm start > starts Express backend
+3. In a separate terminal > npm start > starts React application